City Survey

 Prime Yield High Street (in %)

-4.4Subdued start to the year in the residential investment market in 2024
+4.4Strong growth due to major transactions in the residential investment market

 bn.
 EUR